 When I first wrote about angels in 1997, I wrote to help people honestly probe their own questions about them.
 Back then, people were mostly trying to make sense of angel traditions and reports of angels guarding and rescuing people.
 They were hoping to learn about not only divine angels, but also about the holy God, the Wholly-Other, who cares enough to send such envoys to humans.
 (Touched By An Angel gently took this hope to TV.)
 They were asking, "Why angels?"
 Yes, there was angel kitsch and trivia.
 Yes, a few people wrote of angel wars.
 But there was a refreshing openness and lightheartedness toward the possibility of angels who may well be pretty much as the Biblical writers described them.

 But the questions are different today.
 Today, the world is abuzz with novels and films and 'experts' on TV and the Net and in video games.
 They use bizarre ideas and imagery to portray what angels do in violent epic battles of spiritual warfare, with the universe at stake.
 And this has stuck in the public's mind.
-"Could these things possibly be as the writers say?", they ask.
+"Could these things possibly be as the writers say?", many ask.
 The global recession has stripped away the most outlandish kitsch, and down-to-earth concerns have taken their place.
 Also, a new generation of intellectual materialists dismisses the entire realm of the supernatural, abolishing anything else that's not provably active in the material world.
 They don't ask, "Why angels?" or even "If angels?".
 They rule them out from the start, and often think that even entertaining the very idea is unworthy of a healthy intellect.